antrea-io/antrea/docs/antrea-network-policy.md

 ### Key differences from Antrea ClusterNetworkPolicy

-Antrea NetworkPolicy shares it's spec with ClusterNetworkPolicy.
+Antrea NetworkPolicy shares its spec with ClusterNetworkPolicy.
 However, the following documents some of the key differences between the two Antrea policy CRDs.